Use ChatGPT's Preferred Content Structure To Get Cited More Often

 Structural choices that improve AI readability

 Beyond format choices, specific structural elements make your content more accessible to AI systems.
+Knowing how to structure content for AI citation starts with these accessible, extractable elements.

 Use descriptive headings